crsvt/sensi-stream/README.md

 ### Usage

 1.  **Configure Your Settings:**
-    Before your first run, open the `config.js` file in the main directory and customize your settings.
+    Before your first run, open the `config.js` file and customize your settings.
 By default, the tool tracks NIFTY for the nearest weekly expiry.

     ```javascript
     // config.js
     module.exports = {
-      // --- Instrument Settings ---
       // Set to true to track an instrument, false to disable.
       track_nifty: true,
       track_banknifty: false,

-      // --- Expiry Settings ---
       // The application will track the closest expiry from all enabled types.
       track_weekly_expiry: true,
       track_monthly_expiry: false,